-If you are interested in nerding out about learning perfect form for each movement, we HIGHLY recommend you pick up Starting Strength, widely considered to be the Bible of Barbell Training.
+We also HIGHLY recommend you pick up Starting Strength, widely considered to be the Bible of barbell training.

 Once you feel good about your form, you can see if you can “pass the bar.”

-What’s that?
-You want a full Bodyweight Workout Program that you can follow along with at home that will help get you prepped to start strength training?
+Now, if want a full Bodyweight Workout Program that you can follow along with at home that will help get you prepped to start strength training?